ikem-krueger/ikem-krueger.github.io/_drafts/2024-02-27-how-to-contribute-to-xfce.md

 ---
 layout: post
-title: Here comes the title
+title: How to contribute to XFCE
 tags: tag
 ---

 ## Register on GitLab

 Register on [GitLab](https://gitlab.xfce.org/).

 ## Add an SSH key in GitLab